 Opposite the port of La Rochelle, the Ile de Ré is just a few kilometers from the mainland.
 Its easternmost tip is less than two kilometers from the port of La Pallice.

 The island of Ré has been linked to the mainland by a bridge since 1988.
 With a length of 3 kilometers, it rises 42 meters above the water and runs from the north-west of La Rochelle to Rivedoux-Plage, the first village on the island when you arrive by road.
-The second longest bridge in France after Saint-Nazaire, the Ile de Ré bridge allows you to reach the island in just a few minutes by car, whereas the ferries linking the two sites by sea could take 45 minutes to 1h30.
+The second longest bridge in France after Saint-Nazaire, the bridge makes it possible to reach the island in just a few minutes by car, whereas the ferries linking the two sites by sea could take from 45 minutes to 1h30.
 You can also cross the bridge on foot or by bike.
 Initially subject to a toll, crossing the bridge now only involves payment of an ecotax by non-insulars wishing to cross the bridge in a motor vehicle.
+Find out all about fares and traffic on the Ile de Ré bridge.

 How long does it take to reach Rivedoux-Plage?